postgresml/postgresml/pgml-cms/docs/open-source/korvus/guides/vector-search.md

 The `query` in this example is slightly more intricate.
 We are doing vector search over both the `abstract` and `body` keys of our documents.
 This means our search may return chunks from both the `abstract` and `body` of our documents.
 We are also filtering out all `abstract` chunks that do not contain the text `"database"` we can do this because we enabled `full_text_search` on the `abstract` key in the `Pipeline` schema.
 Also note that the model used for embedding the `body` takes parameters, but not the model used for embedding the `abstract`.

-## **Filtering**
+## Filtering

 We provide powerful and flexible arbitrarly nested filtering based off of [MongoDB Comparison Operators](https://www.mongodb.com/docs/manual/reference/operator/query-comparison/).
-We support each operator mentioned except the `$nin`.
+We support each operator mentioned in Mongo's docs except the `$nin`.

 **Vector search with $eq filtering**